ggordham/ora-presentations/ora-liquibase-demo/README.md

 I run these on a VM that I can throw away.
 So a Podman / Docker container with an Oracle database is a good place to try these out on your own.

-# Schemas:

-- hr_prd - Production
-- hr_tst - Test
-- hr_dev - Development

-We will start by loading all three schemas with the same set of objects and data by using Oracle data pump.

-Next we will use Liquibase to generate a baseline of the schema in XML format.
-This will be used to set the main version in the other environments.
-We are using the test environment, but this could be done from any environment as we started with a synced set.

 # Table of Contents

 1. [Setup](#Setup)